bmack/bolt/README.md

   the site extension the single entry point of your Site configuration that provides all site specific settings!

+* Optional (v12 and up): Use `typoScriptTemplatePath` to include TypoScript from a custom defined path.
+  Useful if there are plenty of sites that should be server using a single extension.

 ## Disabled Backend settings